 To set up your UCC account, you will need to go to the UCC clubroom (see the map on the back of this guide) and find a Wheel or Committee member.
-If you go up to the clubroom on O'Day there will probably be a Wheel member waiting for you, otherwise you'll have to shout out asking for help from a Wheel member.
-Remember Wheel members habitually go to bed in the morning, and get up in the afternoon, you might not be in their time zone.
+If you go up to the clubroom on O'Day there will probably be a Wheel member waiting for you.
+Otherwise, you'll have to shout out asking for help from a Wheel or Committee member.